Stockton on the Forest (Yorkshire) - Skies above area

-Thirlmere (Cumbria) - Armboth Hall & Thirlmere lake
+Thirlmere (Cumbria) - Armboth Hall, and Thirlmere (reservoir)

 After a murder of a newlywed bride, this house was left to fall into ruin.
-Some people reported that a glowing candle could be seen moving past various windows, while others say a wedding party occurs.
-The Hall is now lost below the waters of the flooded valley of Thirlmere Lake, which is home to a phantom dog which swims through the water.
+Some people reported that a glowing candle could be seen moving past various windows, while others claimed a ghostly wedding party occurred.
+The Hall is now lost below the waters of the flooded valley of Thirlmere, which is home to a phantom dog which swims through the water.
+In 2013 a witness camping in the area became unnerved after witnessing two silently moving lights along the road.

 Torbay (Devon) - Off Coast of Churston Ferrers